Janakipriya0606/Xelron-assessment/part3_prompt_preparation.md

 8.Resource cleanup should occur correctly when connections are closed unexpectedly.

 3.1.4 Edge Cases
-1. Broker Disconnection During Active Message Transfer
+1.Broker Disconnection During Active Message Transfer

 If a Kafka broker disconnects while messages are actively being produced or consumed, the implementation should safely retry or terminate tasks without corrupting message flow.

-2. Multiple Async Task Failures Simultaneously
+2.Multiple Async Task Failures Simultaneously

 The system should handle concurrent async task failures without deadlocks, memory leaks, or inconsistent connection states.

-3. Delayed Broker Response or Timeout
+3.Delayed Broker Response or Timeout

 If broker responses are delayed for extended periods, the retry logic should avoid infinite waiting loops and should trigger proper timeout handling.

-4. Rapid Connection Retry Cycles
+4.Rapid Connection Retry Cycles

 Frequent reconnect attempts should not overload system resources or create duplicate async tasks.

-5. Unexpected Cancellation of Event Loop Tasks
+5.Unexpected Cancellation of Event Loop Tasks

 The implementation should safely clean up resources when asyncio tasks are cancelled unexpectedly during execution.